-Courts that do not have the understanding of domestic violence that they need often create a false equivalency between an abusive father and a mother trying to protect herself and the children.
-The father may invent an allegation or the mother may have responded defensively to his abuse.
+Courts that do not understand domestic violence that they need often create a false equivalency between an abusive father and a mother trying to protect herself and the children.
+The father may invent an allegation, or the mother may have responded defensively to his abuse.

-Abusers are also more likely to make false allegations so that it is dangerous for victims when their partner is given a protective order against them.
+Abusers are also more likely to make false allegations, so it is dangerous for victims when their partner is given a protective order against them.

-Too often courts view mutual orders as a way to settle difficult cases and the victim may be pressured to accept a dangerous resolution.
-The victim is often told that the protective order only says you can’t do things you wouldn’t do anyway so there is no harm.
-Until he lies about it.
+Too often, courts view mutual orders as a way to settle complex cases, and the victim may be pressured to accept a dangerous resolution.
+The victim is often told that the protective order only says you can’t do things you wouldn’t do anyway, so there is no harm until he lies about it.

 Why Discuss Painful Tragedies

 Cassidy Stay is a brave and resourceful 15-year-old girl who saved her life by playing dead after Haskell shot her in the head.
-As soon as he left she called police to warn them he was on his way to kill more people including her grandparents.
-She is a hero and her quick thinking may have saved many other lives and led to the murderer’s arrest.
+As soon as he left, she called the police to warn them he would kill more people, including her grandparents.
+She is a hero, and her quick thinking may have saved many other lives and led to the murderer’s arrest.

 When I was practicing law, the one bright patch in a sea of pain and anguish was to watch newer clients interact with established clients.
-They would help each other and it was wonderful to see women who thought they could not even help themselves suddenly making a big difference in the lives of others.
+They would help each other, and it was beautiful to see women who thought they could not even help themselves suddenly making a big difference in the lives of others.

-I have seen the excitement from domestic violence advocates and victims when I discuss the promise of the Quincy Solution.
+I have seen the excitement from domestic violence advocates and victims when discussing the Quincy Solution’s promise.
 This is our best opportunity to fundamentally change our response to men’s abuse of women in ways we know will make a huge difference.

-It is not surprising that there are proven practices that dramatically reduce domestic violence crime.
-Unfortunately preventing abuse is not a high enough priority to create the urgency needed to implement the needed reforms.
-People I have spoken to recognize that the $500 billion in savings can create the incentive needed to adopt the Quincy Solution.
+It is not surprising that proven practices dramatically reduce domestic violence crime.
+Unfortunately, preventing abuse is not a high enough priority to create the urgency to implement the needed reforms.
+People I have spoken to recognize that the $500 billion savings can create the incentive needed to adopt the Quincy Solution.
 This represents our best opportunity to prevent tragedies like the one in Spring, Texas.